sleepturtle2/linux_notes/terminal.md

 Now output of date is stored in date.txt.
 Also the horizontal data flow remains uninterrupted.

 ### xargs Command:
 Piping redirects the output of commands(STDOUT) to be the input(STDIN) of some other commands.
 However, some commands accept only command line arguments.
 This is where 'xargs' comes in.
+If a command does not accept STDIN, but you want to pipe it, use xargs.
+Commands we use with xargs can still have their own arguments (processed first)
 Example:
 ```
 date | echo